8th International Conference on Mechanics of Biomaterials and Tissues

-- Biological inspiration, biomimetic materials and biomimicry (adhesion, wetting, non-fouling, anti-icing, aerodynamics)
+- Biological inspiration, biomimetic materials and biomimicry (adhesion, wetting, non-fouling, anti-icing, aerodynamics and aeroacoustics)

-- Hierarchical structure formation and surface patterning and functionalization (multifunctional material concepts, drug release strategies)
+- Hierarchical structure formation, surface patterning and functionalization (multifunctional material concepts, drug release strategies)

 - Reliability and performance limits of bioinspired solutions, sustainability and efficiency improvement

-- Bioinspired concepts in applications, prototypes and commercialization
+- Bioinspired concepts in applications, medical devices and commercialization